Bear Creek Nature Preserve

 Preserving the Bear Creek Watershed and Beyond

-In 2018 the Southwest Sufi Community entered into a conservation easement with The New Mexico Land Conservancy.
+In 2018 the Southwest Sufi Community entered into a conservation easement with the New Mexico Land Conservancy.
 The agreement will protect nearly all of the approximately 1500 acres of the SSC in perpetuity.
 The easement covers all but about 52 acres, where the present Retreat Center and Resident Village is located.

 The land within the easement will be left undeveloped.
 Included in the easement portion is all of the riparian zone along Bear Creek, year-round running water which is rare in southern New Mexico.